 The Edward Corbould Research Fund (ECRF) of the Astronomical Association of Queensland (AAQ) was established in 1987 with a grant of $50,000 from Edward Corbould, a property developer in the Queensland Sunshine Coast area.
 The purpose of this fund is to support astronomical research projects by amateur astronomers and tertiary students.
 Grants are provided from the investment income of the fund, and will only be offered if the fund attains a certain level of growth each year.

-The Astronomical Association of Queensland (AAQ) will announce successful ECRF grant awards no later than the June 2017 Ordinary General Meeting of the AAQ.
-Successful applicants will notified by email and funds disbursed by the AAQ Treasurer in July 2017.
+The Astronomical Association of Queensland (AAQ) announced a successful ECRF grant at the April 2017 Ordinary General Meeting of the AAQ.
+Successful applicants are notified by email and funds disbursed by the AAQ Treasurer in July 2017.

 In November 2016 the Astronomical Association of Queensland (AAQ) announced that grants from the Edward Corbould Research Fund (ECRF) would be made available to fund astronomical research by Australian amateur astronomers commencing in July 2017.
 Applications for funding up to the value of $6,000 were invited, to be received by the AAQ General Secretary no later than 28 February 2017.
 Projects requiring in excess of this amount may be considered under special circumstances